Orthosia pacifica

 Orthosia pacifica is a species of cutworm or dart moth in the family Noctuidae.
-It is found in North America.
+It is found in western North America.

+Adults are gray-brown.
+The fore-wings are light brown with darker brown and black markings.
+The hind-wings are whitish with darker markings.
+Larvae are green with white dorsal lines and markings.

 The MONA or Hodges number for Orthosia pacifica is 10494.